Bank of Stockton: Founders

-Early Years
+Early years

 The first location of the Bank of Stockton was shared with the Union Copper Mining Company and the rent was a mere $41 per month.
 When bank business began on September 20, 1867, the bank's founders had so much faith in the community and its people that they actually loaned money before the first deposit came in.
 The first loan of $1,000 was made and the following day the first commercial deposit was made by Jones, Hewlett & Sons.
 H. H. Hewlett was an owner of this business, as well as an original founder and director of the Bank of Stockton.
 He was known as one of the most successful bankers on the Pacific Coast.
 Within the first 24 days of operation, the bank had $100,000 worth of business.
 A large part of the early acceptance of the bank was due to the reputation of the men who were its founders.

 The leading principles by which the bank operated had a great deal of meaning to depositors.
 A document, entitled "An Agreement with Depositors" pledged that the bank's board of directors would use deposits to make loans and investments, but always with the safety of depositors to come before the profit of the corporation.

 In 1875, Bank business had increased to the point where the original office was too small to provide sufficient service; consequently a ten-year lease was signed on December 30, 1875, for the rental of the McKee Building at the southwest corner of Hunter and Main.
 On February 1, 1876, the first meeting was held in the "New Banking House."
-President Kelsey passed away on January 29, 1877, and on February 6, 1877, L. U. Shippee was elected president.
+President Kelsey died on January 29, 1877, and on February 6, 1877, L. U. Shippee was elected president.
 Mr. Shippee served for a 16 years until 1893 and was responsible for bringing the first State Fair of California to Stockton.
 Fred M. West was elected secretary in 1880 and later became president in 1893.
 President Fred West build upon the tradition of the Bank of Stockton's commitment to the community.
 West, also a county treasurer, played a major role in bringing both the Santa Fe and Western Pacific Railroads to Stockton and was the first president of the Stockton Chamber of Commerce.